 Save MiniLand till the end of the day

 Miniland, one of the central features of the park, is often crowded in the mornings and early afternoons.
-Save this area for the evening right before you go to leave- as it will not only save you time dealing with crowds, but you’ll get better pictures AND it won’t be so hot!
+Save this area for the evening right before you go to leave- as it will not only save you time dealing with crowds, but its a fun way to end the day.

 Add on the Water Park if you are spending more than one day there